A lot of car owners become concerned with the value of their cars only when it comes time to sell them.

 A car that’s parked in a garage is protected from the elements.
 That means cold, heat, bright sunshine, wind, hail, driving rain, and snowstorms.
 It’s even protected from branches and other debris that may fall out of nearby trees.

-If you have a garage, be sure to use it to store your car – not for other purposes.
+If you have a garage, be sure to use it to store your car – not for other purposes, this could save you thousands of dollars in damages to your car in a bad storm.

 2. Get regular tune-ups